Everything You Need to Know About the Difference Between Therapy and Coaching

 If you have a history of childhood emotional neglect or trauma of any kind, please take extra care when choosing your coach.
 There is a new trend around inner child and emotional coaching – this type of work requires a very skilled clinician – my first choice is a trauma therapist or at very least, a therapeutic coach (someone trained first as a psychotherapist, then as a coach) – one major difference between therapy and coaching is that therapists are trained to work with the underlying pain, trauma and dissociative states that need reintegrating.

-Psychotherapy and coaching can both offer life-changing experiences and as part of your overall well-being package, a psychotherapist and a qualified coach make a great combination.
+Psychotherapy and coaching can both offer life-changing experiences and as part of your overall well-being package.
 A note to mention if you are having psychotherapy and coaching alongside each other, be careful of the good/bad split that can emerge eg. coach is good, therapist is bad or vice versa.
 This is usual if you have a trauma history and psychotherapists are trained to work with ‘splitting’, coaches who have not been therapists first are not, so always take any negative feelings you have to your therapist to work through.

 If you want to learn a new skill, or have already been in therapy – coaching is a wonderful resource on its own.